 To benefit from the University's exempt status, payment must be made DIRECTLY by the University.
 This means that the only acceptable forms of payment are the University issued purchasing card and University issued check.
-The exemption CANNOT be used when an employee pays for items with their own funds (cash, check, or credit card) EVEN IF they will be reimbursed by the University later.
+The exemption CANNOT be used when an employee pays for items with personal funds (cash, check, or credit card) EVEN IF the employee will be reimbursed by the University later.
 Nor can the exemption be used with gift cards or gift certificates.
 Penalty for improper use of the University's tax exemption may be a fine to the user in the amount of $100 per transaction.

 The ST3 Form is the Minnesota Department of Revenue Certificate of Exemption.
 You can download and print a copy of this certification that is signed by the University Tax Director here.
 Fill in the seller name and address as appropriate.
 DO NOT change the address or name, though you may wish to draw the vendor's attention to the note regarding billing/correspondence address at the bottom of the page.

 Some retailers have their own additional processes for verifying tax exempt sales.
 You can click here for a list of some known retailers that have assigned the University customer codes or other important numbers, or who require specific procedures to be followed.